Mathemilda/SparkTheDefinitiveGuideBook/README.md

 Datasets which were used in the book are mounted to the Databricks File System: https://docs.databricks.com/getting-started/databricks-datasets.html They could be accessed directly from a databrick notebook.

+I found an interesting text: "Things I Wish I'd Known About Spark When I Started (One Year Later Edition)" and decided to keep a link to it here: https://www.enigma.com/blog/things-i-wish-id-known-about-spark